 The buffet mostly comprises of Chinese food with a Japanese sushi bar.
 Here are some of the food we had; fried noodles, various shrimp dishes, fried calamari, fried chicken, etc. The roast beef did not look appetizing.
 Moreover, there was no one there to do the slicing.
 We had to slice it ourselves and it did not look pretty.

 This had to be my plate as it had vegetables in it.
-More on following page.
-Click here to continue reading
+Continue reading

 With the new allowance for cross border shopping, the line up at the border crossing is expected to be longer.

 It was not as bad as we thought as there were many lanes opened.

 We stopped at Old Country Buffet for breakfast before our shopping spree since it was still early and some shops were not opened yet.
 The above was Ben’s first helping which was protein laden.

 I can’t recall what was the exact price for the buffet breakfast; it’s less than USD6 and USD2 for drinks.
 If you do not want the drink option, they will give you a glass for water.